 Footwear is designed to be worn immediately after purchase, but to get to maximum comfort (where you want to be just before arriving on the Camino), it needs to be put through some mileage first.

-There’s no set distance you need to achieve before arriving on the Camino (unless you have walked the 25km along the Celtic Camino in Ireland).
+There’s no set distance you need to achieve before arriving on the Camino.
+If you have walked the 25 km along the Celtic Camino in Ireland, you already know how important comfortable footwear feels after a few hours.
 Try to get a new pair of shoes or boots around a month before leaving, and each week, slowly build up the distances.

 You often get blisters because the sweat coming off your feet has nowhere to escape.
 It pools at the bottom of your sock, creating friction against the skin.

-- Moisture-wicking socks pull the moisture away from the skin and towards the top of the sock, where it can evaporate.
+• Moisture-wicking socks pull the moisture away from the skin so it can evaporate.

 Keep Your Feet Dry

-A continuation of the previous point.
 Blisters thrive in wet environments, so keeping your feet as dry as possible helps prevent irritation.
+This is especially true on sections with asphalt, concrete, or gravel, where heat and hard surfaces increase friction.

-That doesn’t mean you need to manically change your socks every hour while frantically trying to get them bone dry.
+You do not need to change your socks every hour.
 Changing socks once during the stage can make a huge difference.

 Use Vaseline and Powder for Protection

-These methods might not be for everybody, but many long-distance walkers rely on them.
+Foot powder and Vaseline will not suit every walker, but both can help when used carefully.
 Talcum powder can be a great way to dry your feet and is often used by ultra-marathon runners.

 How to Treat Blisters on the Camino